robinmattern/FRDocs_dev01-robin/Setup/fr0302_Setup-Hardening-Ubuntu.md

 4. Reboot the server

+- From the console prompt enter:

 ```
-From the console prompt enter:

-clear

 reboot

-After reboot Bitvise will reconnect
 ```

+- Close the terminal window and Bitvise will automatically reconnect

+- Open a New terminal window

 ----
 ### 6. Enable SSH Login for Specific Users Only 0:10